Cloudflare: Full Setup, Best settings and Configuration (2022)

-Which in result helps in crawling the real change, not the whole website.
+Which as a result helps in crawling the real change, not the whole website.

-This allows crawlers to precisely time crawling, avoid wasteful crawls.
+This allows crawlers to precisely time crawling, and avoid wasteful crawls.

 Always online – Disable

-If your hosting is good then disable this and avoid extra load.
+If your hosting is good (like Cloudways) then disable this and avoid extra load.

-But if you have cheap hosting whose server downs from time to time, then enable this.
+But if you have cheap hosting whose servers are down from time to time, then enable this.

-When enabling, this keep your website online for visitors when your origin server is unavailable.
+When enabled, this keeps your website online for visitors when your origin server is unavailable.

 When you are doing changes on your website and want to check changes made to your site immediately, then enable development mode.

-But make sure to disable after done with changes, as this can increase origin server load.
+But make sure to disable it after done with changes, as this can increase the origin server load.